ROI-based Robotic Grasp Detection for Object Overlapping Scenes: Experiment

-{\bf Comparison with Baseline} Validation results on VMRD validation set are shown in Table. \ref{results}.
-Because this is the first time for simultaneously object and grasp detection, the baseline is set as cascading object detector (Faster-RCNN\cite{fasterrcnn}) and grasp detector (fully convolutional grasp network from \cite{zhou2018grasp}, abbreviated as FCGN in this paper), which are both state-of-the-art algorithms in object detection and grasp detection respectively.
+{\bf Comparison with Baseline on VMRD} Results on VMRD validation set are shown in Table \ref{vmrdresults} and Fig. \ref{multiresults}.
+Because it is the first time for simultaneous object and grasp detection on VMRD, the baseline is set as cascading object detector (Faster-RCNN\cite{fasterrcnn}) and grasp detector (FCGN\cite{zhou2018grasp}), which are both state-of-the-art algorithms in object detection and grasp detection respectively.
 Distance between object center and grasp center is used to assign detected grasps to detected objects.
 In detail, we choose the closest grasp with confidence score higher than 0.25 to be the grasp of the object, which achieves the highest performance in our testing.

-From Table \ref{results}, we can see that our proposed RoI-based Grasp Detection ({\bf RoI-GD}) improves the detection performance a lot.
-High miss rate of the baseline is caused by overlaps between objects, especially when the network comes across the following two situations: (1) grasps are mostly distributed on the edge of the object, such as plates, books, tapes, etc; (2) one object is put near the center of another object, for example, when a pen is put on a book.
-Our algorithm will not suffer from these problems benefiting from large receptive field.
-Intuitively, the grasp detector not only detects grasps, but also make decision whether a grasp belongs to the target.
-The speed of our model is a little slower than the baseline, which includes two cascaded detection net based on ResNet-101 (9.1FPS $vs.$ 10.3FPS).
-The reason is that our model detects grasps on RoIs.
-Therefore, the grasp detection time consuming is proportional to the number of RoIs.
-In practice, the number of RoIs used for object detection is set as 300, same with \cite{fasterrcnn}.
+From Table \ref{vmrdresults}, we can see that ROI-GD improves the performance in multi-object scenes significantly.
+Lower performance of the baseline is caused by overlaps between objects, especially in the following two situations: (1) grasps are mostly distributed on the edge of the object, such as plates, books, tapes, etc; (2) one object is placed near the center of another object, for example, when a pen is put on a book.
+Benefiting from ROI-based grasp detection, our algorithm will not suffer from these problems.